-Welcome to H+, an open research project about human enhancement technologies like artificial intelligence, augmented reality, biohacking, bionic prosthetics, genetic engineering, nanorobotics, wearable technology, and ultimately transhumanism*.
+Welcome to H+, an open research project about human enhancement technologies like neural interfaces, augmented reality, biohacking, bionic prosthetics, genetic engineering, nanorobotics, wearable technology, and ultimately transhumanism*.

 My name is Alessandro Perilli and I currently serve as GM, Management Strategy at Red Hat.